I have collected a selection of questions here are about things that may or may not be taken by the Official Receiver if you go bankrupt.

 Will I lose a motability car?

-No, you don’t own this car, it’s just leased so it isn’t an asset of yours and the OR will have no interest in it.
+No, you don’t own this car, it’s just leased so it isn’t an asset of yours.
+The OR will have no interest in it.
+Don’t list it on your bankruptcy application.

 Will I lose my wedding ring and engagement ring?